 In addition to your research, how do you influence the field: “I attend a fair number of professional conferences related to purchasing, logistics and operations management.
 We’ve presented our ongoing work and even conducted exercises that help inform managers and executives on how to consider risk- related decisions in managing their supply chains.

 Favorite class to teach: Supply chain risk and disruption.
 It’s readily applicable.
 I can see the rewards immediately in terms of how it helps my students in their positions and makes them more marketable.

 Outside the classroom: “I make a point of taking my teen-age daughters to see the world so they can learn more about other people and how they live.
 As much as New Jersey is lucky to have diversity, it doesn’t mean we are educated about different cultures.”

-What do you most miss about the Northeast?
+You spent a lot of time in the Pacific Northwest.
+What do you most miss about the Northwest?
 “I don’t miss the rain.
 I do miss the summer.
 It’s a great place to go biking and hiking.
-Not that the East Coast doesn’t have that, the Northeast is much more culturally enriching, but in terms of nature, Oregon wins hands down.”
+Not that the Eastcoast doesn’t have that, the Northeast is much more culturally enriching, but in terms of nature, Oregon wins hands down.”

 Press: For all media inquiries see our Media Kit